Senate of Canada Building: Temporary Senate of Canada building

 In July 2013, it was announced by Public Works Canada that the building would be used to temporarily accommodate the Senate chamber (in the main concourse of the old train station) along with 21 Senate offices and three committee rooms (in the old general waiting room) while the Centre Block undergoes major rehabilitation work projected to take up to ten years.
 It was decided that the need to rehabilitate this historical building presented a perfect opportunity to find an interim home for the Senate.
-The works which are already well under way, will include:
+The works included: